Jerboa-app/Jerboa-app/README.md

 Hello!

-I'm creating games as well as videos, code, and articles covering all areas of applied maths!
+I'm creating games, apps, and other code related stuff!
 Checkout the content below :eyes:

+### Currently working on

+[A cross platform idle/clicker game about Particles](https://github.com/JerboaBurrow/Particles-desktop) - with an experimental graphics Wrapper API targeting OpenGL and Vulkan as backends

 ### Released Games